PA Traditional Folk Art Carvings

 Some pieces connect with current trends such as a bird riding a pig (called Uber-Pig) while others are steeped in past traditions like bird trees which were many times created for the celebrations in family lives.

+"Anyone who is moved by the beauty of folkcraft is in reality being moved by the invisible power that lies beneath the surface" 1.
 The appeal of this work is in the indescribable features of the uniqueness, authenticity, and the techniques that are handed down from generations of those who have gone on before.

 The Process I use